Scarpa Spin Ultra Review

 These are some very comfortable shoes.
 When considering the fit, it is worthwhile to know that they are only sold in European sizes, and we ordered a pair of 45 ½, which is slightly larger than a US 11.
-While we think they fit true to size when considering length and width, the fact that they are perhaps slightly larger than our average pair of trail runners might explain why we don't feel they lock down on the foot quite as snuggly as the La Sportiva Kaptiva or either of the Salomons.
+While we think they fit true to size when considering length and width, the fact that they are perhaps slightly larger than our average pair of trail runners might explain why we don't feel they lock down on the foot quite as snuggly as we might expect.
 Once again, however, a slightly looser fit can be ideal for ultra running as the feet swell after long distances.

 The upper of this shoe is nicely cushioned with padding, especially around the ankle opening and over the heel.
 The tongue is also gently cushioned, which helps to pad against the laces as they criss-cross the top of the foot.
-While they may not be as shockingly plush as the Saucony Peregrine ISO, these are among the more comfortable trail runners in this year's review.
+While they may not be shockingly plush, these are among the more comfortable trail runners in this year's review.